Religious debates over the Harry Potter series

 Religious debates over the Harry Potter series of books by J. K. Rowling are based on claims that the novels contain occult or Satanic subtexts.
 A number of Protestant, Catholic, and Eastern Orthodox Christians have argued against the series, as have some Muslims.
-Supporters of the series have said that the magic in Harry Potter bears little resemblance to occultism, being more in the vein of fairy tales such as Cinderella and Snow White, or to the works of C. S. Lewis and J. R. R. Tolkien, both of whom are known for writing fantasy novels with Christian subtexts.
+Supporters of the series have said that the magic in Harry Potter bears little resemblance to occultism, being more in the vein of fairytales such as Cinderella and Snow White, or to the works of C. S. Lewis and J. R. R. Tolkien, both of whom are known for writing fantasy novels with Christian subtexts.
 Far from promoting a particular religion, some argue, the Harry Potter novels go out of their way to avoid discussing religion at all.
 However, the author of the series, J. K. Rowling, describes herself as a Christian, and many have noted the Christian references which she includes in the final novel Harry Potter and the Deathly Hallows.

-In America, calls for the books to be banned from schools have led to legal challenges, often on the grounds that witchcraft is a government-recognised religion and that to allow the books to be held in public schools violates the separation of church and state.
+In the United States, calls for the books to be banned from schools have led to legal challenges, often on the grounds that witchcraft is a government-recognised religion and that to allow the books to be held in public schools violates the separation of church and state.
 The Bulgarian Orthodox Church and a diocese of the Orthodox Church of Greece also campaigned against the series.

 Religious responses to Harry Potter have not all been negative.
 "At least as much as they've been attacked from a theological point of view," notes Rowling, "[the books] have been lauded and taken into pulpit, and most interesting and satisfying for me, it's been by several different faiths."

 Christianity

-Criticism has taken two main forms: allegations that Harry Potter is a pagan text; and claims that it encourages children to oppose authority, derived mainly from Harry's rejection of the Dursleys, his adoptive parents.
+Denouncement has taken two main forms: allegations that Harry Potter is a pagan text; and claims that it encourages children to oppose authority, derived mainly from Harry's rejection of the Dursleys, his aunt and uncle.
 Author and scholar Amanda Cockrell suggests that Harry Potter's popularity, and recent preoccupation with fantasy and the occult among Christian fundamentalists, explains why the series received particular opposition.

-The Harry Potter books also have a group of vocal religious supporters who believe that Harry Potter espouses Christian values, or that the Bible does not prohibit the forms of magic described in the series.
+The Harry Potter books also have a group of vocal religious supporters who believe that Harry Potter espouses Christian values or that the Bible does not prohibit the forms of magic described in the series.
 Christian analyses of the series have argued that it embraces ideals of friendship, loyalty, courage, love, and the temptation of power.
 After the final volume was published, Rowling said she intentionally incorporated Christian themes, in particular the idea that love may hold power over death.
-According to Joy Farmer, it is a "profound misreading to think that Harry Potter promotes witchcraft,".
+According to Joy Farmer, it is a "profound misreading to think that Harry Potter promotes witchcraft".
 Scholar Em McAvan writes that evangelical objections to Harry Potter are superficial, based on the presence of magic in the books: they do not attempt to understand the moral messages in the series.